andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 ## Set Up DataDog

-Start by creating an free trial account at datadoghq.com.
-This tutorial is based on accounts in the EU region, but you choose any region, we will tell you where the configuration will differ!
+Start by creating a free trial account at datadoghq.com.

 In **step 1.
 Your Account:**
 fill in your information